Mini Skirts in the Swinging Sixties

 The Mini

 Jean Shrimpton caused a sensation when she wore a mini skirt to the Melbourne Cup in Australia, 1965.
-However, we were already wearing minis, as this pic taken in Carnaby Street shows.
+However, teenagers were already wearing minis, as this pic taken in Carnaby Street shows.

 While opinions differ on who invented the mini, French designer André Courrèges, John Bates and Jean Varon were among the contenders, it was Mary Quant who commercialised and brought it to the masses.
 Quant’s mini was simple and playful, modelled in bright fabrics with coloured tights, knee-high boots and Peter Pan collars.

-In November 1955, Mary Quant opened Bazaar in the King’s Road with her future husband, Alexander Plunkett Green.
-At first, they bought clothes in, but Mary couldn’t find the kind of fashion she wanted.
-Within a few months she was designing and making her own clothes.
+In November 1955, Mary Quant opened Bazaar in Kings Road with her future husband, Alexander Plunkett Green.
+Initially they bought clothes in but within a few months Mary was designing and making clothes for the boutique.

-Mary Quant played a huge part in the history of England’s era known as the Swinging Sixties and in making London a major fashion city at a time when Paris was the centre of fashion.
+Mary Quant and Barbara Hulanicki played a huge part in the history of the era known as the Swinging Sixties and in making London a major fashion city at a time when Paris was the centre of fashion.